 Straight Face Introduction

-Have the class stand in a circle.
+This is also on of the Theater Games ,have the class stand in a circle.
 Instruct the kids that they are to go around the circle one by one introducing themselves.
 However, the catch is, instead of using their real name, they will introduce themselves as the most disgusting food (or any silly category) they can think of.
 Each introduction should follow this format: “Hi, everyone.
 I’m [“anchovy pizza with mustard on top” or “pickled toenails with tartar sauce,” etc].
 It’s great to meet you.”
 The goal is for the student who is speaking to always keep a straight face, never laughing or breaking character.
 The rest of the class of course can laugh.

 Lie to Me

-Ask two players to take the stage and face the class (the audience).
+Lie to Me is one of the classic theater games all to do is ask two players to take the stage and face the class (the audience).
 The two players have a close relationship (siblings or best friends).
 Explain that you will ask the players a question about something mischievous they did, and together they must come up with a lie (explanation).
 For example, “Josh!
 Amanda!
 How did my favorite jewelry end up at the bottom of the pool?”

 One player starts then turns to the other, who continues the story, then they continue back and forth.
 The audience may raise their hands and ask questions along the way.
 Encourage the two players to work together to craft a consistent (or crazy) story.